GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/release-notes/1.6/en.md

 - Validate the license keys when updating the plugin
 - Simplified the Tutorial section
+- Prevent max execution time issues when installing plugin on (cheap) shared hosting (#2631)
-- Validate that the PHP memory limit is at least 64MB to load Gato GraphQL (#2631)
+  - Validate that the PHP memory limit is at least 64MB to load Gato GraphQL
-- Store the new plugin versions to DB only after generating the service container cache (#2631)
+  - Store the new plugin versions to DB only after generating the service container cache
-- Disable the max execution time when compiling the container (#2631)
+  - Disable the max execution time when compiling the container

 ## Fixed